 How difficult are multifocal GP lenses to fit?

-The Apex Multifocal and all Precision/Cardinal presbyopic lenses start with a good back surface fit.
+The Apex Multifocal and all Precision presbyopic lenses start with a good back surface fit.
 With a good fit, we are more likely to have good centration.
 With good centration, we can deliver the powers the patient requires within their specific pupil diameter.
 However, if the lens decenters or moves too much, its not worth assessing vision.
 A successful Apex Multifocal starts with a good back surface fit and a centered lens.
 Then the distance, intermediate and near vision can be assessed if optimization is necessary.

 I have a presbyopic patient interested in trying multifocal contact lenses, but I’ve never fit one.
 How do I begin?

 Treat the presbyopic patient the same as single vision patient.
-Your Precision and Cardinal consultant requires the corneal shape data, refraction, add power and pupil size.
+Your Precision consultant requires the corneal shape data, refraction, add power and pupil size.
 If you have topographer, send the axial maps of eye.
 If you have a Medmont, send the export files (.mxf file).
 The good news is we are there to support you through the fit.
 Contact your consultant for assistance with the fit.
 And you can have confidence knowing that if we are unsuccessful, you can return your multifocal lenses for full credit.

 Does material matter in terms of corneal GP success?

 Generally speaking, material matters very little in terms of the success of a corneal GP fit.
 Of course, more oxygen is required for overnight wear such as orthokeratology.
 In irregular corneal fits, lower oxygen and stiffer materials are helpful when trying to avoid lens flexure.
 But considering the size of a corneal GP and its ability to exchange fluid, oxygen permeability is rarely an issue regardless of the material we choose.
 Some lenses wet better on specific patients but essentially, its difficult to find big differences from one plastic to the next.
-Precision and Cardinal generally favour material manufacturers that have both a proven product but back it up with educational support.
+Precision generally favours material manufacturers that have both a proven product but back it up with educational support.
 The more the material manufacturer does to support both the lab and practitioners, the more likely we are to use them.
 Considering that materials are so similar, it comes down to educational efforts made.

 What's new in GP Lens Design?

 Scleral and orthok lenses have taught us bigger is better.
 Increasing size, increases sagittal depth.
 Increasing sagittal depth, decreases movement.
 Decreasing movement, increases comfort.
-10.5mm in corneal GP’s for single vision and multifocal lenses is the standard diameter that Precision and Cardinal use.
+10.5mm in corneal GP’s for single vision and multifocal lenses is the standard diameter that Precision uses.
 Additionally, GP’s fit on normal corneas that are disease and surgery free, have a high eccentricity surface.
 In other words, the normal cornea is aspheric.
 Our lenses should similarly follow this natural rate of flattening from the center to the periphery to create a glove fit.
 The PC-IV back surface design that’s used in our single vision and presbyopic lenses employs a high eccentricity to best match the eye surface.
 Coupled with the large diameter, the PC-IV gives the best chance of first fit success and the most optimal initial comfort.

 What information is required to order GP lenses?